915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

-This will create the `tutorial-env` directory if it doesnât exist,
+This will create the `tutorial-env` directory if it doesn’t exist,
 and also create directories inside it containing a copy of the Python
 interpreter and various supporting files.